Page 10: Historical Events In March - 17

-1991 On this day in history irish Lesbians and Gays march in St Patrick Day parade
+1991 On March - 17 irish Lesbians and Gays march in St Patrick Day parade

 1991 On March - 17 uSSR holds a referendum to determine if they should stay together; 9 of 15 Soviet representatives officially approve new union treaty